amangalampalli/amangalampalli/README.md

 Hello, I'm Aditya Mangalampalli, a junior in High School interested in Machine Learning and Robotics.

 - 📖 I'm currently studying at Mission San Jose High School and will graduate in 2022.
-- 🔭 I’m currently working on a revamped continuation and improvmenent of [Eyenalysis](https://github.com/Alpheron/Eyenalysis).
+- 🔭 I’m currently working on a revamped continuation and improvement of [Eyenalysis](https://github.com/Alpheron/Eyenalysis).
 - 👯 I’m looking to collaborate on anything really.
 I love Machine Learning and everything open source!
 - 🌱 I’m currently learning Swift, Javascript, more advanced Machine Learning and about anything I can get my hands on!
 - 💬 Ask me about my profile picture!
 That's my puppy who recently turned 2.
 Isn't he adorable?
 We can talk about anything via email listed below.